jkiesele/Convino/README.md

 For a complete description of the method and the program, see [1].

+The source code can be compiled with gcc, supporting C++11 standard.
+It depends on ROOT6 [https://root.cern.ch/].
+For compiling and running on cern lxplus, please source the lxplus_env.sh script.

 [1] J. Kieseler, "A method and tool for combining differential or inclusive measurements obtained with simultaneously constrained uncertainties", https://arxiv.org/abs/1706.01681